jrwalk/jrwalk.github.io/index.md

 <a href="/pages/fusionprimer">nuclear fusion energy</a> at
 MIT's Alcator C-Mod tokamak experiment, where I have worked in varying capacities since my sophomore year, completing my doctorate in September 2014.
-I'm always interested in new challenges!</p>
+Working in fusion means new challenges in extreme environments on some of the most advanced devices ever built - I'm always interested in new projects and problems to solve.</p>

 <p>When I'm not coding or in the lab, I like to spend my time hiking, rock
 climbing, or mountaineering.
 Having the White Mountains in NH so close is one